lfelker/osm_sidewalk_staging/README.md

 #### Attribute Selector value
 - Example "attribute_selector_value": "University District",
 #### Buffer Distance Meters
-- If you are trying to create a boundary a cetain distance around a point, then the selected feature about must be a point, and here you select how large of a buffer.
+- If you are trying to create a boundary a cetain distance around a point, then the selected feature above must be a point, and here you select how large of a buffer.
 If your above selection is a polygon then set this value to zero.
 - Example "buffer_distance_meters": 850